klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 #### `singularity run` wrapper script `ccpe-run`

 This is a convenience wrapper script and is not usefull if you want to pass arguments to singularity (rather than to the command it tries to run, if given).

 It performs the same functions as `ccpe-shell`, but passes its arguments to the `singularity run $SIFCCPE` command.

+#### `singularity` wrapper script `ccpe-singularity`

+This wrapper only cleans up the environment and then calls `singularity` passing all arguments of the wrapper unmodified to the `singularity` command.
+So you also need to pass the name of the container image, but can now call any singularity command with all singularity command-specific options in a clean environment.

 ## EasyBuild